pladdy/mud/README.md

 Example: `bin/create_profile gilead necros`

 The `profiles/` directory houses profiles.
 These are the files that handle setting up the session when logging in with a specific character.

 ## Usage

-`./play -p <character name>`
+`./play <character name>`

 - The play script will automatically search the *profiles/* directory for the given character file.
 - The map that loads is displayed on the right of the client screen.
 Currently the client screen